 At the recent ICAEW Corporate Reporting Faculty conference, Burberry’s Helen Green, Group Financial Controller, and Aadam Nabi, Manager, Sustainability Finance, spoke about how they set about complying with the new regulations well before they came into force.

-The build-up for Burberry began in 2019, with full TCFD compliance achieved in 2022.
-Starting early gave Burberry the time to get to grips with what is required, particularly the four thematic areas or pillars that the core elements of the TCFD’s recommendations are structured around: governance, strategy, risk management, and metrics and targets.
-Here are the company’s five key takeaways.
+The build-up for Burberry began in 2019, when it set up an internal cross-functional working group, with full TCFD compliance achieved in 2022.
+But it remains on a journey, which is illustrated in the diagram below, as it continues to expand and refine its climate-related disclosures.
+Starting with the basics and building on them gave Burberry the time to get to grips with what is required, particularly the four thematic areas or pillars that the core elements of the TCFD’s recommendations are structured around: governance, strategy, risk management, and metrics and targets.

 1 Scenario analysis and TCFD disclosure is a journey

 Burberry has built up its knowledge base over the years and refined the process with each iteration.
-An internal cross-functional working group was set up, but it’s not just that group that needs to be involved, says Green: “When it’s your day job, you can get deeply involved in what your scenario analysis is doing, but trying to explain that in 15-20 minutes can be a big challenge.
+But it’s not just the working group that needs to be involved, says Green: “When it’s your day job, you can get deeply involved in what your scenario analysis is doing, but trying to explain that in 15-20 minutes can be a big challenge.
 You need to bring the right people and senior leaders with you throughout the journey.”

 2 Understand the data requirements for scenario analysis